How to Deescalate Conflict

 See if you can start seeing these moments when someone gets heated not as a personal attack, but as a sign that they are hurting, feeling misunderstood, and are in need of your support.
 And if there’s no way to continue the interaction in a kind, honest, and helpful way, then it’s your responsibility to take yourself out of the conversation.

 Do you want to discover how to feel seen, heard, and understood in every conversation?
 Would you like to be able to respond thoughtfully rather than reacting impulsively during stressful interactions?
-Cynthia Kane hosts How to Communicate like a Buddhist at the Art of Living Retreat Center from June 14th-16th, 2019.
+Join Cynthia Kane for her upcoming retreat How to Communicate like a Buddhist at the Art of Living Retreat Center May 29 – 31, 2020.

 Cynthia Kane (BA, MFA) is the founder of the Intentional Communication Institute.
 She is dedicated to helping men and women change their communication routines so they feel in control of their words, and can express themselves in a way that makes them feel understood.
 She’s also a certified meditation and mindfulness instructor.
 Her work has appeared in numerous publications including the Washington Post, Chicago Tribune, and Yoga Journal.